expandingthespiderverse/expandingthespiderverse.github.io/_members/gifford.md

     Creator of Spider-Rogue and Sea-Spider

 subtitle: >
-    Sea-Spider was featured in Issue #2 of Spider-Verse (2019-2020).
+    Sea-Spider was one of the three Spidersonas featured in Issue #2 of Spider-Verse (2019-2020).

 profile:
     align: right